 Everything around us is evolving and so is customer service.

-Most businesses today have three or four channels of communication that allows customers to reach to them via phone, email, live chat and so on.
+Most businesses today have three or four channels of communication that allow customers to reach to them via phone, email, live chat, and so on.

 But instead of waiting for problems to appear and then go about solving them, why not anticipate customer demands in advance?

-Here are a few ways to help your company transform to that way of thinking.
+Here are a few ways to help your company transform into that way of thinking.

 1. Look for problems to solve rather than products to sell

 The product you have is relevant as long as the problem exists.
 When Alexander Graham Bell, the founder of the telephone, approached Western Union the leading telegram company back then they couldn’t fathom the use of the device and rejected the offer.
 A few years later, the telegram wasn’t relevant anymore as everyone switched to the telephone.
 The new technology had made the old irrelevant and obsolete.